scala/scala3/docs/docs/reference/other-new-features/control-syntax.md

    or an indented block.
 ### Rewrites

-The Dotty compiler can rewrite source code from old syntax to new syntax and back.
+The Scala 3 compiler can rewrite source code from old syntax to new syntax and back.
 When invoked with options `-rewrite -new-syntax` it will rewrite from old to new syntax, dropping parentheses and braces in conditions and enumerators.
 When invoked with options `-rewrite -old-syntax` it will rewrite in the reverse direction, inserting parentheses and braces as needed.